You’ve spent weeks framing the course, writing the course notes, building PowerPoint slides, booking just the right venue.

 Without the right training course evaluation questions, you’ll never know.

-These questions are all important drivers of customer loyalty and will tell you where you need to improve your course.
+These questions are important drivers of customer loyalty and will tell you where you need to improve your course.

 1. Net Promoter Score or Customer Satisfaction